Before the Storm (Darude album)

 Before the Storm is the debut studio album by Finnish DJ and record producer Darude.
 It was released on 18 September 2000 by 16 Inch Records.
 The album sold 800,000 copies worldwide.
-It also peaked on a number of charts, including number one on the Finland's Official List for albums.
+It also peaked number one on the Finland's Official List for albums.

 Production and singles

 Before the Storm was produced by JS16 (Jaakko Salovaara), and features two of JS16's remixes.
 The album includes several singles, the first of which, "Sandstorm", had been released prior to the album in 1999 to great success.
 Darude's second single, "Feel the Beat", followed the success of "Sandstorm", reaching number one on the singles charts in Finland for 2 weeks and number 5 on the UK Singles Chart.
 Shortly after the album's release, Darude created a vocal edit of "Out of Control", and released it as a single; "Out of Control (Back for More)".
 This single also charted in major countries and was re-released on several editions of the album.